This is one of those appetizers that people look at and say “Wow!”…then they try one, and say “Wow, oh WOW!”

 Ready to truly impress with the most elegant appetizer in town?
 Go for it!

-- 6 oz spinach stems removed and rinsed
+- 8 oz spinach fresh, stems removed and rinsed

-- ¼ cup Pernod or Herbsaint or other anise-flavored liqueur
+- ¼ cup Pernod liqueur or other anise-flavored liqueur, such as Herbsaint

 - ½ tsp Kosher salt